-Since 2016, Argentina has executed several auctions for wind, solar, small hydro, biogas, and biomass projects to comply with its goal of increasing energy generation from renewable sources and reach 20 percent of the country’s demand by 2025.
-The government awarded 244 projects, adding more than 6,300 MW of installed capacity of renewable energies through rounds 1, 1.5, 2, and 3 of RenovAr, the government’s renewal energy plan, and the Renewable Energy Futures Market (MaTER).
+Since 2016, Argentina has executed several auctions for wind, solar, small hydro, biogas, and biomass projects to comply with its goal of increasing energy generation from renewable sources and reaching 20 percent of the country’s demand by 2025.
+The government awarded 244 projects, adding more than 6,300 MW of installed capacity of renewable energies through rounds 1, 1.5, 2, and 3 of RenovAr, the government’s renewable energy plan, and the Renewable Energy Futures Market (MaTER).
 European and Chinese players, backed by export credit agency financing, dominate the market.
-U.S. companies, such as AES and GE, are also active.
+Large U.S. companies, such as AES and GE, are also active.

 Round 3 of the RenovAr Program incorporated small-scale projects distributed throughout the country, contributing to a more decentralized and federal electric power-generation infrastructure.
 The referenced projects were mostly installed near consumption areas and were a cornerstone in Argentina’s energy matrix diversification.

-Integración Energética Argentina (Ex-ENARSA) IEASA
+- Integración Energética Argentina – IEASA (Spanish)

 For additional information, including market analysis, trade events, contacts, and the products and services the U.S. Commercial Service can provide to help you succeed in the Argentine market, don’t hesitate to get in touch with Marcelo Amden, Industry Specialist.